rahulmedicharla/homebrew-kubefs/addons/auth/README.md

-# Headless OAuth2 Server with Optional TOTP 2FA
+# Headless Authentication Server

-This project implements a headless authentication server using Go and the Gin framework.
+This addon implements a headless authentication server using Go and the Gin framework.
 It provides endpoints for user authentication, account creation, password reset, and account deletion.

 ## Overview